Plants for Butterflies and Other Pollinators

 Size: 24" x 18-24"

-Care: Sun in moist well-drained to well-drained soil
+Care: Sun in well-drained soil

 Native: Hilly pastures in Europe and North Asia

 Wildlife Value: attracts butterfliesAccording to Christian tradition, as Jesus carried the cross to Calvary a woman wiped his face with her handkerchief, leaving the imprint of Christ’s features, the vera iconica, meaning “the true likeness.”
 When the Catholic Church canonized the woman, the Church gave her the name Saint Veronica.
-Medieval gardeners named the plant after her due to a perceived likeness of the flower to her handkerchief.
+Medieval gardeners named this plant after her due to a perceived likeness of the flower to her handkerchief.
 Veronicas have been in cultivation since at least Medieval times.
 Europeans made tea from V. spicata.
-In 1693 a symmetrical garden at Versailles used speedwell.
-V. spicata is a parent to many hybrid cultivars.
+This was planted in a symmetrical garden at Versailles.

 -